Published by Blue Grid Media • Updated for 2026 • 19 min read

 Mistake 4: Using the Wrong Category

 Labeling every bad lead as "spam" when some were actually wrong-service requests or duplicates undermines your credibility with the system.
 The AI compares your category selection against its own analysis of the call.
 Mismatches reduce your credit approval rate and may reduce the weight the AI gives to your future ratings.
+Call it what it actually is.

 Mistake 5: Disputing Valid Leads

 Trying to dispute every lead that did not convert into a booked job is counterproductive.
 Price shoppers, after-hours callers, and customers who change their mind are all valid leads by Google's criteria.
 Disputing them wastes your time, will not result in credits, and may flag your account as one that submits low-quality ratings.
+Save your disputes for the leads that genuinely deserve them.

 Mistake 6: Ignoring Profile Settings